firstdraft/guides/meteorologist-exercise-guide.md

 </dl>
 </blockquote>

-**Note: Forecast does not have data for every lat/lng combination; some geographies will return `nil`s.** If you run into issues, you can try Ruby 2.3's handy new `Hash#dig` method:
+**Note:** Forecast does not have data for every lat/lng combination; some geographies will return `nil`s.
+If you run into issues, using `dig` might be helpful, since it doesn't throw an error if a key is missing along the way:

 ```ruby
 parsed_results.dig("minutely", "summary")